mikelking/cheddar/README.md

 # dummy
 A dummy repo for experimenting with composer to build a local (or remote) development, staging and production WordPress system.

-- So the purpose of this test is to build a working composer driven build of WordPress and related plugins.
-I hope to define a site by plugins and git libraries in a composer.json manifest and have a site completely assembled via a _composer update_ type command.
+Purpose of this test is to use composer to define all of the external assets necessary to build a working WordPress and related plugins.
+The hope is to define a site's plugins, themes and git libraries in a composer.json manifest.
+Then have a site completely assembled via a _composer update_ type command.
   - see [Composer website](https://getcomposer.org) for details.

 - At this point I have it building the WordPress tree and have setup the iggie file to ignore ALL of WordPress core.
   - The order of requirement is critical to successfully install ing all of the moving parts.
 The following outlines the order of operations:
     1. The wproot is installed first
     2. The WordPress core
     3. The composer dependencies mu-plugins, plugins and themes
     4. The local mu-plugins, plugins and themes

 - This process allows one to clone or fork dummy and then create a branch specific to a particular site you wish to construct.
 It all affords the opportunity to build a single mu-plugin, plugin or theme in a uniform environment.